By Chris Brewer

 6.1 The Club operates a ‘No-Smoking’ Policy (including Electronic Cigarettes) within the stadium in accordance with government laws.
 All bars, restaurants and stands (both seating and standing) are strictly no-smoking areas.
 Those persons attending matches in ‘no-smoking’ areas will be required to adhere to this policy.

 The Club provide three designated smoking areas within the grounds which are clearly marked by signs.
-These are: 1) Behind the South Stand 2) Behind the London Road Terrace and 3) Behind the Moy’s End Terrace.
+These are: 1) Behind the South Stand 2) Behind the London Road Terrace and 3) Main Stand away seating.

 The Club provide wall-mounted ash boxes for the purpose of stubbing out cigarettes or cigars safely, before entering the no-smoking areas.